pflaeging/gubernat/README.md

 - run `ansible-playbook -i inventory site.yml`
 - Ready!

+If you only want to rollout a new version of your components, just try `ansible-playbook -i inventory components.yml`.

 ## Accessing the Dashboard

 Execute the script `get-dashboard-admin-token.sh` and get your dashboard token.